 Confessions of a Not It Girl falls into the conventional romantic comedy “Chick Lit” mold.
 There isn’t that much action beyond the scope of Jan’s interactions with Rebecca and Josh, but in this case that works.
 To be fair, the ending might be a bit rushed or cliched, but on some level that’s also par for the course with romantic comedies and that works for this novel too.
 The writing here might not be life-altering, but the novel is a character study of sorts giving what I consider a fairly accurate depiction of a teenage girl (except for the whole brownstone thing perhaps) while creating a fun, light read.

-Possible Pairings: Boy Proof by Cecil Castellucci, Dash and Lily’s Book of Dares by Rachel Cohn and David Levithan, When It Happens by Susane Colasanti, King of the Screwups by K. L. Going, Gossip Girl by Cecily Von Ziegesar, Starry Nights by Daisy Whitney
+Possible Pairings: Nothing by Annie Barrows, Boy Proof by Cecil Castellucci, Dash and Lily’s Book of Dares by Rachel Cohn and David Levithan, When It Happens by Susane Colasanti, King of the Screwups by K. L. Going, Gossip Girl by Cecily Von Ziegesar, Starry Nights by Daisy Whitney